wbalbo/trimthenoise/README.md

 1. Clone this repo or download the source code.
 2. Load the unpacked extension in your browser’s extension settings (Chrome, Edge, or Firefox).
-3. Enjoy an ad-clean LinkedIn feed!
+3. Enjoy an ad-free LinkedIn feed!

 ### For Users